Junior Sheep & Goat Skillathon

 A skillathon provides youth with the opportunity to blend knowledge and skills acquired in livestock judging, demonstrations, and care and exhibition of animals into a single activity.
 It consists of a series of stations where youth are tested on their knowledge and abilities related to livestock.
 Station topics may include identification (breeds, parts, equipment, meat, wool, or feed), evaluation/judging (fleeces, live animals, hay), or miscellaneous stations.
 All of the stations will pertain to sheep and goats and their products.

 The Junior Sheep & Goat Skillathon is open to any youth between the ages of 8 and 18.
-Youth will compete according to their age on January 1, 2024 (4-H age).
+Youth will compete according to their age on January 1, 2026 (4-H age).
 Individuals from any county, state, or province may compete.
 Pre-registration is required.
 Participants should bring clipboards and pencils to use during the contest.
-There is a $5.00 registration fee to enter the skillathon.
-The fee will help to defray the cost of refreshments, awards, and supplies.
+There is a no fee to enter the skillathon contest this year.

 Classes